 If you or someone you love has been injured or killed in a truck accident, it is important that you consult an attorney expeditiously to find out if you may be entitled to damages.
 Although Texas law allows you to file suit against a responsible party up to two years after the accident that caused your harm, important evidence can be lost or destroyed if you delay too long before pursuing your case.

-For a truck accident caused by negligence, you may be able to recover damages for past and future pain and suffering, past and future medical costs, past and future lost income and earning capacity, mental anguish, and disability or disfigurement, among other types of compensation.Consult a San Antonio Lawyer for Your Truck Accident Claim
+For a truck accident caused by negligence, you may be able to recover damages for past and future pain and suffering, past and future medical costs, past and future lost income and earning capacity, mental anguish, and disability or disfigurement, among other types of compensation.Consult an Attorney in San Antonio To Review Your Truck Accident Claim

-If you have been injured in a truck crash in Bexar County or elsewhere in Texas, you should discuss your situation with San Antonio truck accident lawyer Jeramie Gertz.
-Call us today at 210-807-4444 or contact us online to set up a free, confidential case evaluation with a truck or car accident lawyer.
+If you have been injured in a truck crash in Bexar County or elsewhere in Texas, you should discuss your situation with attorney Jeramie Gertz.
+Call us today at 210-807-4444 or contact us online to set up a free, confidential case evaluation with a lawyer.
 I will not charge you any legal fees for your claim unless and until we recover damages for you.
-I proudly serve truck accident victims throughout Texas, including in Maverick, Medina, Guadalupe, Comal, Kendall, Bandera, and Atascosa Counties.
+I proudly serve those injured in accidents throughout Texas, including Bexar, Medina, Guadalupe, Comal, Kendall, Bandera, and Atascosa Counties.